boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

 The YANG module in this document conforms to the Network Management Datastore Architecture (NMDA) defined in {{!RFC8342}}.

+## Changes Since RFC 9105

+   The following changes have been made to the guidelines published in
+   {{?RFC8407}}:

+   * Add support for TLS

 # Conventions and Definitions